SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 .. extractor:: proxy-req-query
    :result: string

-   The query string in the request URL.
+   The query string in the proxy request.

-.. extractor:: proxy-req-url-loc
+.. extractor:: proxy-req-fragment
    :result: string

-   The network location in the request URL.
+   The fragment of the URL in the proxy request if present, an empty string if not.

 .. extractor:: proxy-req-url-host
    :result: string